Refurbishing and Recondition Brake Calipers

 Couplemate provides the following services on Trojan or Al-ko pistons only:

-Take a look at assembled Stainless Steel Disc Brakes here:
+Take a look at the assembled Stainless Steel Disc Brakes here:

-Our experienced team can repair or fulfil refurbish caliper pistons for a range of trailers.
+Our experienced team can repair or fulfil refurbish caliper pistons for various trailers.
 To access this service, please send your existing Trojan or Al-ko hydraulic calipers to Couplemate Trailer Parts.
 136 Glenora Street, Wynnum.
 4178.
 Queensland.

-Please ensure you include contact details and instructions for the intended work you require.
+Please include contact details and instructions for the intended work you require.
 Upon receipt of your package, we shall inspect the job and call you with pricing to complete the refurbishment.
-For an indication of pricing, the link below shows what you can expect to pay to make your caliper like new again.
+For an indication of pricing, the link below shows what you can expect to pay to make your caliper look new again.

 Finally, thank you for reading this post.
-I trust the information contained has been informative and has helped you decide on the best course of action for your trailer brake calipers.
+I trust the information has been helpful in deciding on the best course of action for your trailer brake calipers.

 0 Comments